About This Policy

 2. Notify the Respondent and Office of Research Integrity.
 Sequestration of Research Records

-The Provost shall appoint individuals to the Investigatory Committee in consultation with the responsible Vice President, Dean or responsible senior administrator.
-For cases in which the Respondent is a student, a person holding an academic appointment or a staff member in a Faculty or other academic unit, the Provost shall appoint individuals to the Investigatory Committee in consultation With other University Officials as appropriate.
+The Vice Provost for Research shall appoint individuals to the Investigatory Committee in consultation with the responsible Provost, Vice President, Dean or responsible senior administrator.
+For cases in which the Respondent is a student, a person holding an academic appointment or a staff member in a Faculty or other academic unit, the Provost shall appoint individuals to the Investigatory Committee in consultation with other University Officials as appropriate.

 The Investigatory Committee shall consist of individuals who do not have real or apparent conflicts of interest in the Allegation, and have the necessary expertise to evaluate the evidence and issues related to the Allegation, interview the principals and key witnesses, and conduct the Investigation.
 These individuals may be scientists, administrators, subject matter experts, lawyers, or other qualified persons, and they may or may not be employees or contractors of the University.

-If there is an allegation involving individuals from different categories of employees and/or students, the Provost shall confer with the appropriate University Officials and determine a single, coordinated process for conducting the Investigation.
+If there is an allegation involving individuals from different categories of employees and/or students, the Vice Provost for Research shall confer with the appropriate University Officials and determine a single, coordinated process for conducting the Investigation.

 The Investigation Committee shall determine whether experts other than those appointed to the Investigation Committee need to be consulted during the Investigation to provide expertise regarding the analysis of evidence.
 If consulted, such experts shall serve in a strictly advisory capacity to the Investigation Committee and shall not vote.
 At the request of the chair of the Investigation Committee, experts may interview witnesses and answer questions during Investigation Committee deliberations.
 The experts chosen may or may not be employees or contractors of the University.